Child & Youth Mental Health Programs

 Child and Family Therapy is available to children, youth and their families who are experiencing mental health difficulties and require support beyond Brief Service/Counselling Walk-In Clinic.
 Therapy is evidence-based and tailored to meet the needs of each child or youth and family.
 Culture, family and community are important to supporting these services and help determine the appropriate setting and frequency of service.
 Participation in services is voluntary and consent is required.

-Intensive Services Coordination (ISW Program) provides a range of intensive and flexible in home and community based services for children and youth with mental health difficulties, to strengthen both the capacity of families to support their children and the ability of children and youth to function effectively in their homes and community.
+Intensive Service Worker program (ISW) provides a range of intensive and flexible in home and community based services for children and youth with mental health difficulties, to strengthen both the capacity of families to support their children and the ability of children and youth to function effectively in their homes and community.
 The Intensive Treatment Service program is concentrated over ten to twelve weeks and is offered to children and adolescents up to 18 years of age and their families residing in the District of Muskoka.

 Mental Health Crisis Line For Children and Youth